Computer-Mediated Communication (CMC) SIG

 Since its founding at the EUROCALL 2007 conference in Coleraine, Ireland, the SIG has organised pre-conference workshops and/or CMC symposia at each annual EUROCALL conference in order to share ideas not only with one another but to publicise CMC research and practice to conference participants who may not yet be involved in CMC.
 In addition to this, the SIG has organised two successful workshops (Padova, Italy in 2008 and Leòn, Spain in 2009), which were characteristically small and allowed for intense learning and sharing of experience and knowledge.
 In 2011, the CMC SIG joined together with the Teacher Education SIG in order to exploit the overlap of topics in the two fields and share experiences across these two areas.
 The first joint SIG workshop was then held in Barcelona, Spain.
 This was believed to be particularly important given cuts in funding for professional development across Europe as a consequence of the financial crisis.
 Given the success of the 2011 conference, the two SIGs subsequently organised a workshop in 2012 in Bologna, Italy.
 Please see below for further activities that have taken place since.

-Further information is available in the member’s area.
+Further information and our events archive is available from our members' area.